MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-evaluate-capacity.md

   },
 ```

-Since each compute node has its own thread pool for shells, configuring multiple compute nodes means that more pooled shells are available to your users.
+Since each compute node has its own thread pool for sessions, configuring multiple compute nodes means that more pooled sessions are available to your users.

 >[!Important]
->If Machine Learning Server is configured for Python only, then only a pool of Python shells is created.
-If the server is configured only for R, then only a pool of R shells is created.
+>If Machine Learning Server is configured for Python only, then only a pool of Python sessions is created.
+If the server is configured only for R, then only a pool of R sessions is created.
 And if it configured for both R and Python, then two separate pools are created, each with the same initial size and maximum size.

 **To update the thread pool:**